September 1958 ".... I Pledge Allegiance.... "

 The announcement came over the public address system in my sixth grade classroom that our president, John F. Kennedy had been shot.
 There was a hush -- some tears and commotion in the hallways.
 My two best friends and I walked quickly home from school shaken by the news.

 I ran in to break the news to my parents, but they already knew.
-Their eyes stared in disbelief at the black and white images on the television set; a motorcade through downtown Dallas, a slow moving Lincoln convertible transporting a smiling waving JFK, suddenly hunched over in the first lady's lap, stricken by a gunman's bullet.
-Then came word from newsman Walter Cronkite — “The president has died,” he said, before slowly removing his black framed glasses and becoming visibly choked up.
+Their eyes stared in disbelief at the black and white images on the television set; a motorcade through downtown Dallas, a slow-moving Lincoln convertible transporting a smiling waving JFK, suddenly hunched over in the first lady's lap, stricken by a gunman's bullet.
+Then came word from newsman Walter Cronkite — “The president has died,” he said, before slowly removing his black-framed glasses and becoming visibly choked up.
 Our nation mourned, the entire world mourned with us.
-The president of the United Stated, the most prestigious office one could aspire to, the office that sets the tone of our land and the course of our nations future -- open for all the world to observe.
+The president of the United States, the most prestigious office one could aspire to, the office that sets the tone of our land and the course of our nations future -- open for all the world to observe.
 Someone killed our president.

 Something died in the soul of our nation that day.
 Whether a Republican or a Democrat, it didn't matter -- our president was dead.